 Examples of an economic collapse in the world

 The financial crisis of 2007-2009 is another example of an economic collapse, although it lasted much shorter than the Great Depression.
-One of the triggering factors is a speculative activity in the housing sector in the United States.
+One of the triggering factors is speculative activity in the housing sector in the United States.
 The bubble burst and resulted in the bankruptcy of large financial institutions such as Lehman Brothers.

 In Indonesia, the economic collapse also took place in 1997.
 It started from the economic crisis, which then spread to the economy, causing social unrest, and forcing Soeharto to resign.